hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/extentions/test_extention - Copy/borderify.md

     ```

-This improved solution is much more realistic and demonstrates how to properly test JavaScript code within a Python environment using `js2py`.
+This improved solution is much more realistic and demonStartes how to properly test JavaScript code within a Python environment using `js2py`.
 Remember to adapt the assertions and error handling to the specific behavior you expect from the JavaScript code.
 Remember to replace the mock `alert` behavior with proper handling of the alert if applicable to your test environment.